 he Doylestown Township Municipal Authority (DTMA) owns and operates a public water system for the residents of Doylestown Township, Cedar Crest Farms.
 This report is to apprise you of efforts to provide our customers with water that meets or exceeds water quality standards under the Safe Drinking Water Act (SDWA).
 This report will be available to all customers on an annual basis no later than July of the ensuing year.
-The report contains information regarding the water system operation, water sources, treatment, and monitoring results for contaminant testing as required by permit under the Federal Safe Drinking Water Act, the Pennsylvania Department of Environmental Protection and the Delaware River Basin Commission.
+The report contains information regarding the water system operation, water sources, treatment, and monitoring results for contaminant testing as required by permit under the federal Safe Drinking Water Act, the Pennsylvania Department of Environmental Protection and the Delaware River Basin Commission.

-DTMA routinely monitors for over seventy contaminants as required by permit under state and federal laws.
+DTMA routinely monitors for over 70 contaminants as required by permit under state and federal laws.
 The results of the water monitoring program are presented in the attached report.
-The report contains results from the period January 1, 2022 through December 31, 2022.
-Should you have any questions regarding this report, please call Executive Director, Keith Hass at 215-348-9915 or email Khass@doylestownpa.org or attend the Authority meeting which is held at 425 Wells Road, Doylestown PA on the third Thursday of the month beginning at 3:30 p.m.
+The report contains results from the period January 1, 2024 through December 31, 2024.
+Should you have any questions regarding this report, please call Executive Director, Brent Eaton at 215-348-9915 or email Beaton@doylestownpa.org or attend the Authority meeting which is held at 425 Wells Road, Doylestown, PA on the third Thursday of the month beginning at 3:30 p.m.

 All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 It is important to remember that the presence of these contaminants do not necessarily pose a health risk.
-The source water is an interconnection the Authority maintains with North Wales Water Authority (NWWA) on the corner of Bristol and Upper State Roads.
-The NWWA provides surface water drawn from the Delaware River and treated at the Forest Park Water Treatment Plant located in Chalfont.
+The source water for the Cedar Crest Farms Water System is an interconnection with the North Wales Water Authority (NWWA).
+The NWWA provides surface water originating from the Delaware River and treated at the Forest Park Water Treatment Plant located in Chalfont.